barbecuesteve/api-governance/governance-framework.md

 #### **What Executives Must Do for This to Succeed**

-API governance requires active executive leadership, not just budget approval.
+API governance requires active executive leadership.
+All the engineers need to see that executives care about this topic and that compliance is expected.

 **Executive Sponsor (CTO or VP Engineering):**